infracost/docs/docs/guides/advanced_usage.md

 title: Advanced usage
 ---

 The following advanced usage methods can be used in addition to the usage methods mentioned in the [Getting started](/docs/#usage) page.
+These methods can also be used via an Infracost [config file](/docs/multi_project/config_file).

 ## Terraform plan file